-V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all resident evaluations at least semi-annually; V.A.3.b).(2) determine each resident's progress on achievement of the specialty-specific Milestones; and, (Core) V.A.3.b).(3) meet prior to the residents' semi-annual evaluations and advise the program director regarding each resident's progress.
-(Core)

-V.B.
-Faculty Evaluation
+V.A.3.b) The C linical Competency Committee must: V.A.3.b).(1) review all resident evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each resident's progress on achievement of the specialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the residents' semi-annual evaluations and advise the program director regarding each resident's progress. ^(Core) V.B.
+Faculty Evaluation VR1 The program must have a process to evaluate each faculty

 V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
-(Core)
+The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)